aridjayarecipes/cutesrecipes.web.app/content/post/1864-how-to-make-speedy-crispy-skin-salmon-with-garlic-lemon-butter-sauce.md

 ##### Instructions to make Crispy Skin Salmon with Garlic, Lemon Butter Sauce:

 1. Heat non-stick skillet over medium-high heat and add oil to cover bottom
-1. Sprinkle salt &amp; pepper on both sides of fish and place skinside down in pan
+1. Sprinkle salt & pepper on both sides of fish and place skinside down in pan
 1. Sprinkle half of the garlic powder on fish, reserve half for later
 1. Add 8 Tbsp of butter, one at a time, to pan
-1. When skin is golden brown &amp; crispy, flip fish over.
+1. When skin is golden brown & crispy, flip fish over.
 1. Add remainder of garlic powder and butter to pan and baste the fish using a spoon for a minute or 2.
 1. Add zest and juice from 1 lemon to pan, turn fish over and baste for a minute longer
 1. Plate fish skin-side UP and Sprinkle salt and pepper lightly over crispy skin.
 Pour remaining pan juices directly onto the serving platter.
 Add remaining lemon cut into wedges